gignx/robocar-emulator/README.md

 ```

 If you'd like to replay a log file, there's no need to start the other processes, just the Car Window with the `--playlog=x` option where `x` denotes a valid log file.
 If you've been running the simulation with full logging enabled, then the routes of the cop cars can be examined during the replay.

+#### Configuration file
+From now on, `traffic.out` uses a JSON-format configuration file instead of the huge amount of command line parameters.

+The default configuration file is fully specified.
+You may specify less settings, since for the unspecified settings the default values will be used.
+Unknown settings will be ignored without any note or warning.

+**Even if you do not specify any settings, an empty configuration file must be given to the `traffic.out`!**